LSFLK/superapp-mobile/frontend/docs/BRIDGE_GUIDE.md

 ### MicroApp Developer
 Develops web applications that integrate with the SuperApp through the bridge.
 Responsibilities include:
-- Using bridge APIs to access native features
+- Using bridge APIs to access native features via promises
-- Handling asynchronous responses via event listeners
+- Handling asynchronous responses with async/await
 - Managing bridge state and error conditions
 - Following security best practices for cross-origin communication